-Total Project Budget - State the total projected budget of the project, including both in-kind and direct funding.
+Project Budget - State the total budget of the project, including both in-kind and direct funding.

 Grant Requested - State the amount of money requested from the OBWB grant program.
-Maximum \$30,000 per project (even where there are multiple partnering organizations).
+Maximum \$30,000 per project.

 Project Category - Select a category from the drop-down menu.